thebarnable/sparch/README.md

 ### Run experiments

-All experiments on the speech command recognition datasets can be run from the `run_exp.py` script.
+All experiments on the speech command recognition datasets can be run from the `main.py` script.
 The experiment configuration can be specified using parser arguments.
-Run the command `python run_exp.py -h` to get the descriptions of all possible options.
+Run the command `python main.py -h` to get the descriptions of all possible options.
 For instance, if you want to run a new SNN experiment with adLIF neurons on the SC dataset,

-    python run_exp.py --model_type adLIF --dataset_name sc \
+    python main.py --model adLIF --dataset sc \
-        --data_folder <PATH-TO-DATASET-FOLDER> --new_exp_folder <OUTPUT-PATH>
+        --dataset_folder <PATH-TO-DATASET-FOLDER> --new_exp_folder <OUTPUT-PATH>

 You can also continue training from a checkpoint

-    python run_exp.py --use_pretrained_model 1 --load_exp_folder <OUTPUT-PATH> \
+    python main.py --use_pretrained_model 1 --load_exp_folder <OUTPUT-PATH> \
-        --dataset_name sc --data_folder <PATH-TO-DATASET-FOLDER> \
+        --dataset sc --dataset_folder <PATH-TO-DATASET-FOLDER> \
         --start_epoch <LAST-EPOCH-OF-PREVIOUS-TRAINING>